gtmshrm/CS231n-CNN-for-Visual-Recognition/lectures/lec_3.md

 **Consider the following**
 ![12](/lectures/img/lec_3/12.png)

 *Ans:* If we take a datapoint and jiggle a bit, the SVM loss will remain the same but the cross-entropy loss will change a lot.
 This shows that SVM loss is not robust to variance of scores because it is only concerned with whether the safety margin criteria is being satisfied or not.
-Mathematically, this means in SVM loss (after jiggling datapoints), that gradients of loss function are almost all zeroes.
-But in the case of softmax, these gradients will be big.
+Mathematically, this means in SVM loss (after jiggling datapoints), that gradient of loss function is almost all zeroes.
+But in the case of softmax, gradient will be big.
 This means that softmax classifier will optimize weights at every step, making it far more robust than SVM.

 **We use Softmax for the following reasons:**
 * In softmax, a score (given by *Wx + b*) of 0.000001 is much better than 0.000000001.
-* Gradients of loss function are mathematically *cleaner* and more *interpretable*.
+* Gradient of loss function is mathematically *cleaner* and more *interpretable*.
 * Softmax takes into account all the classes during training (whereas SVM takes the approach of separating each class from the rest).
 * Softmax outputs a probability distribution over the classes.

 *In practise, both Softmax classifier & SVM give identical results.
 So, there is nothing such as 'better' when we compare both of these.*

 [Linear Classification Loss Visualization](http://vision.stanford.edu/teaching/cs231n-demos/linear-classify/)

+## Optimization